 Mark Kaplan, MD | Vice President, Medical Affairs

-Dr. Provenzano is clinical professor of medicine at Wayne State University School of Medicine in Detroit, Mich.
-He is also chief of the section of nephrology, hypertension and transplantation, as well as director of nephrology research at St. John Hospital and Medical Center in Detroit.
-He is past president of the Renal Physicians Association and current CEO of St. Clair Specialty Physicians, PC, a multistate nephrology practice.
+Robert Provenzano, M.D., is a clinical professor of medicine at Wayne State University School of Medicine in Detroit, where he earned his medical degree.
+He completed his fellowship training at Henry Ford Hospital and served as the chief of the section of nephrology, hypertension and transplantation and director of nephrology research at St. John Hospital and Medical Center in Detroit.
+Dr. Provenzano is past president of the Renal Physicians Association and Chair of the National Kidney Foundation (NKF) of Michigan.
+He recently stepped down as the CEO of St. Clair Specialty Physicians, PC, a multistate nephrology practice.
+He has published extensively on kidney care business models and currently oversees Nephrology Practice Solutions (NPS), a national kidney care practice management solution affiliated with DaVita.
+He also serves as the medical director of DaVita hospital services, which supports more than 1,000 hospital acute dialysis programs.

 David B. Van Wyck, MD | Vice President, Clinical Support Services

-Dr. Van Wyck is emeritus professor of medicine and surgery at the University of Arizona College of Medicine in Tucson, Ariz., and immediate past cochair of the National Kidney Foundation Kidney Disease Outcomes Quality Initiative (NKF-KDOQI) Anemia Workgroup.
+David B. Van Wyck, M.D., is emeritus professor of medicine and surgery at the University of Arizona College of Medicine, where he received his medical degree.
+He was also past co-chair of the National Kidney Foundation Kidney Disease Outcomes Quality Initiative (NKF-KDOQI) Anemia Workgroup.
 Dr. Van Wyck has written or contributed to publications on basic iron metabolism and reticuloendothelial function, and on clinical aspects of iron and anemia in patients with chronic kidney disease.

 John Robertson, MD | Vice President, Clinical Support Services

-Dr. Robertson is founder and partner of Nephrology Associates Medical Group, Inc., the third largest nephrology group in the state of California, and serves as medical director for Yucaipa Dialysis, a DaVita center.
-He has been a member of DaVita's Physician Council for six years, is a medical director for the DaVita - Scan CMS ESRD Demonstration Project and is affiliated with Apex Research of Riverside, a private practice participating in clinical trials.
+John A. Robertson, M.D., is founder and partner of Nephrology Associates Medical Group, Inc., the third largest nephrology group in the state of California.
+He has been a member of DaVita Kidney Care's Physician Council for several years, is a medical director for the DaVita Kidney Care—SCAN CMS ESRD Demonstration Project and is affiliated with Apex Research of Riverside, a private practice participating in clinical trials.

 Robert Merrell, MD, FACP | Vice President, Clinical Risk Support

-Before joining DaVita's Office of the Chief Medical Officer, Dr. Merrell was a private practice nephrologist for 25 years, serving patients at Kidney Specialists of Southern Nevada for most of that time.
-A medical director at several DaVita centers over the years, he now oversees Siena Henderson Dialysis Center in Henderson, Nev.
-He is board-certified in nephrology and internal medicine and he is also a fellow in the American College of Physicians.
+Robert Merrell, M.D., has been a private-practice nephrologist for 25 years, serving patients at Kidney Specialists of Southern Nevada for most of that time.
+He has served as medical director at several DaVita Kidney Care centers over the years and now oversees DaVita’s Siena Henderson Dialysis Center in Henderson, Nevada.
+He is board-certified in nephrology and internal medicine, a fellow in the American College of Physicians, and received his medical degree from the University of Oklahoma Health Sciences Center, Department of Medicine.

 For more insight from OCMO, visit our Kidney Care Physician Video Library, featuring more than 50 videos on topics ranging from clinical initiatives and integrated care to home dialysis and medical director resources.